WordsPerMinute/code-exercises-comp-sci-study/README.md

 # About
-Having fun here getting a little sharper with Javascript :)
+Having fun here getting a little sharper with Javascript/Python :)
 For Codewars, problems are measured by a kyu level, the smaller the number, the more difficult

 ## Who likes it?